Science

 • Create and demonstrate efficient, technologically-enabled approaches for monitoring data-poor freshwater systems.

-• Invest directly in developing scalable approaches by convening water resource managers and decision makers, presenting approaches, data and findings and determining the impact pathway forward.
+• Invest directly in developing scalable approaches by convening water resource managers and decision makers, presenting approaches, data and findings to help determine the impact pathway forward.

 PCI and Our Collaborators

-The Point Conception Institute will facilitate collaborations between TNC; Esri; University of California, Santa Barbara; National Aeronautics and Space Administration (NASA); National Geographic Society; Smithsonian Institution; Vandenberg Space Force Base; National Center for Ecological Analysis & Synthesis (NCEAS) and other institutions to support and accelerate research initiatives.
+The Point Conception Institute set out to build an active and coordinated conservation research community that would work synergistically to advance our understanding of California’s coastal ecosystems, with the goal of more effectively protecting, managing, and restoring critical habitat.
+Over the years, PCI has facilitated collaborations between TNC; Esri; University of California, Santa Barbara; National Aeronautics and Space Administration (NASA); National Geographic Society; Smithsonian Institution; Vandenberg Space Force Base; National Center for Ecological Analysis & Synthesis (NCEAS) and other institutions to support and accelerate research initiatives.
 Specific examples of our research collaborations include the deployment of Esri mobile data collection tools to support field research, and the development with NASA of new approaches for applying satellite-based information to manage freshwater, coastal, and terrestrial ecosystems and conserve biodiversity.
+We continue to grow our research partnerships, come join us!
+To learn more about conducting research at the Dangermond Preserve, click here

 Point Conception Institute at work